5 Reasons Why Are People Moving Out of Arizona

 Arizona is one of the nation’s greatest gems.
 The rolling deserts and starry night skies that have beckoned cowboys and dreamers have captivated many a wild heart.
 They’ve also beckoned about 760,000 people just in the last decade.
 With statistics indicating a population that only keeps growing, why are people moving out of Arizona?
 Maybe it’s the heat, maybe it’s the dust storms, or maybe it’s the looming sense that the future is not quite as bright as it once was for the youngest state in the lower 48.

-Top 5 Reasons Why People are Moving out of Arizona
+Top 5 Reasons Why People Are Moving Out of Arizona

 1. Overpopulation: